lpsinger/userguide/resources/aladin.rst

 You can copy and paste the sky map URL from the `GraceDB`_ or drag and drop a HEALPix FITS file from your operating system's file browser in the main Aladin window.
-Aladin recognizes only the standard HEALPix format with the file extension ``.fits.gz``.
-Here we will work with the `LALinference sky map of GW170817`_.
+Aladin v12 recognizes both the standard HEALPix format with the file extension ``.fits.gz`` and the multi-resolution HEALPix format, distinguished by the file extension ``.multiorder.fits``.
+Better performances are achieved with the multi-resolution format.
+Here we will work with the `LALInference sky map of GW170817`_.

 Building a Credible Region